fractalysid/Twive_Simplified/README.md

 - Less layers, accessed through the thumb cluster
 - A few combos to access extra keys which did not fit

+## Drawbacks
+Having only 5 layers with 32 keys brings a few drawbacks

+- In the number layers '.' and ',' are missing and also are 'space' and 'backspace'
+- Media keys are only 3.
+Volume+, Volume- and Play/Pause
+- A few rarely used symbols are missing

 ### Details about layers and modifiers triggering
 - Modifiers: Positional hold-tap, "tap-preferred" with 175ms tapping term